HSRLCLab/SmartFactory_SorticRoboter/README.md

 Doxygen was used for documenting the source code.
 For using Doxygen in Visual Studio code, the [Doxygen Documentation Generator](https://marketplace.visualstudio.com/items?itemName=cschlosser.doxdocgen) extension is available.

 #### I2C
-The connection to the hub is via i2c.
+The connection to the [SmartFactory_SorticRoboter_CommunicationHub](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub) is via i2c.
 For an explanation of the technology and the library look [here](https://github.com/philipzellweger/SmartFactory_I2cCommunication).

 #### SPI
-The data on the rfid transponder is read by the spi protocol.
+The data on the rfid transponder is transmitted by the spi protocol.
 Spi is a serial data bus which is used to read the data of the rfid scanner.
 For an explanation of the technology look [here](http://www.circuitbasics.com/basics-of-the-spi-communication-protocol/).

 #### RFID
-The radio frequency identification technology is used to store and read the information of the package.
+The radio frequency identification technology is used to write and read the information of the package.
 This is a non-contact automatic transmitter receiver system based on the physical principle of a capacitor.
-Electromagnetic waves read the data from the transponder with the scanner.
+Electromagnetic waves transmit the data from the transponder with the scanner.
 A detailed explanation can be found [here](https://www.atlasrfidstore.com/rfid-beginners-guide/).

 #### Ultrasound
 For the navigation of the robot, the position is measured by an ultrasonic sensor.
 The sensor emits sound waves and receives them again, so that the distance to an object can be determined.
-The sensor is read by the SPI protocol.
+The sensor data is transmitted by the SPI protocol.
 A detailed explanation of the technology can be found [here](https://www.maxbotix.com/articles/how-ultrasonic-sensors-work.htm).

 ## Hardware

-The elements used for the construction are made of Lego.
-Lego serves as a basis, as there are no real construction requirements in the project and only means to illustrate the Sortic concept.
-The principle can be applied to any conceivable installation.
-Lego also reflects the modularity of the project.
+The elements used for the construction are built of Lego.
+Lego is used, as there are no real construction requirements in the project.
+It is needed to illustrate the SmartFactory concept.
+This principle can be applied to any conceivable installation.
+In addition Lego also reflects the modularity of the project.

 ### SorticRobot
 The Sortic robot is constructed as shown in the figure below.
 The robot consists of the following elements:
 - Arduino Uno
 - Arduino Motorshield V2.0
 - Sonar HC-SR04
-- Lego motor
+- Lego Motor
 - MFRC522 RFID Reader
 - Sortic substructure based on LEGO